3osmic/Group3-repo-projects/Playwright-Lab.md

 ### Are there any community forums or resources for help with pytest-playwright?
 - Simple answer: Yes.
   - You can find support and discussions on platforms like GitHub, Stack Overflow, or the official Playwright and Pytest communities.

+### ### Is "playwright install" not working for you when installing new browsers?
+    Another command that can be used is "python -m playwright install"